-IRS Criminal Investigation – 5 Key IRS Tax Investigation Techniques
+IRS Criminal Investigation (2018) – Key Techniques the IRS Uses

 Sometimes, the client contacts us once the IRS Special Agents (they travel in pairs) have already descended upon them, and other times…it’s just a hunch that they are under investigation.